+'''

-PreparedStatement <name> = <connection>.prepareStatement(<string>);
+PreparedStatement <name> =

+<connection>.prepareStatement(<string>);

+'''

 - SQL statement <string> is precompiled.

 - thus, the statement is contained in the state of the object

 - more efficient than Statement if some statement has to be executed several times.

-- depending on <string>, only one of the (parameterless!) methods
+- depending on <string>, only one of the (parameterless!)

+methods

-- <prepared-statement>.executeQuery(),
+- cprepared-statement>.executeQuery(),

-- <prepared-statement>.executeUpdate() Or
+- repared-statement>.executeUpdate() or

-- <prepared-statement>.execute()
+- - cute()

 is applicable.